Foggy Bottom

-Foggy Bottom is one of the oldest late 18th- and 19th-century neighborhoods in Washington, D.C., located west of the White House and downtown Washington, in the Northwest quadrant.
-It is bounded roughly by 17th Street NW to the east, Rock Creek Parkway to the west, Constitution Avenue NW to the south, and Pennsylvania Avenue NW to the north.
+Foggy Bottom is a neighborhood of Washington, D.C., United States, located in the city's northwest quadrant.
+It stretches west of the White House towards the Potomac River, north of the National Mall, east of Georgetown, south of the West End neighborhood and west of Downtown D.C.

-Foggy Bottom is thought to have received its name due to an atmospheric quirk of its low lying, marshy riverside location, which made it susceptible to concentrations of fog, and later, industrial smoke.
-The United States Department of State gained the metonym "Foggy Bottom" when it moved its headquarters to the nearby Harry S Truman Building, originally planned and constructed to be the new United States Department of War headquarters building, from the State, War, and Navy Building (now known as the Eisenhower Executive Office Building) near the White House in 1947.
+The neighborhood is best known for hosting the headquarters of the U.S. Department of State, for which the name "Foggy Bottom" is commonly used as a metonym.
+It is also home to federal agencies and international institutions, including the Federal Reserve, the World Bank, and the International Monetary Fund; the core of the neighborhood is occupied by George Washington University.

-Foggy Bottom includes the main campus of the George Washington University (GWU), and residents have convenient access to the nearby historic Georgetown area.
-In 1877 the moons of Mars (Phobos and Deimos) were discovered from the old Naval Observatory in Foggy Bottom, which was located here until 1893.
+Within greater Foggy Bottom, there is a four block Historic District with modest row houses and alleys dating from as early as the 1870s and which housed working class Irish, German and African Americans during the historic period of 1860-1915.

 History

-The Foggy Bottom area was the site of one of the earliest European settlements in what is now the District of Columbia, when German settler Jacob Funk (or Funck) subdivided 130 acre near the meeting place of the Potomac River and Rock Creek in 1763.
+The Foggy Bottom area was the site of one of the earliest European settlements in what is now Washington, D.C., when German settler Jacob Funk (or Funck) subdivided 130 acre near the meeting place of the Potomac River and Rock Creek in 1763.
 The settlement officially was named Hamburgh, but colloquially was called Funkstown.
 In 1765, German settlers established the town of Hamburg on what would become the area between 24th and 18th NW Street.
 There are reportedly two more founders: Robert Peter and James Linigan.
 The three had control of the land until 1791 when the territories were given to the city of Washington and the United States government.
 In the town of Hamburg, a German community was founded by many German immigrants.

 In 1768, Funk sold two lots of territory to both the German Lutheran and the German Presbyterian communities.
 The lot that was sold to the German Lutherans was located on the corner of 20th and G Street.
 The lot sold to the German Presbyterians was located on the southeast corner of 22nd and G Street.
 The Lutheran lot would not be in use until 1833 and the Presbyterian until the 1880s.
 The lot that was sold to the German Lutheran community was turned into the Concordia German Church.